dani-gouken/federation-ui/README.md

 # usage

-- Start the dev serve
+- Start the dev server

 `php artisan federation:ui:server`

-- Use the components
+- Use it
+  All the components and layouts are under the "f" namespace, except the datatable
 ```blade
   @extends('f::layouts/dashboard')
 @section('title')